 Depending on your app’s function, information updates could be a life-saver for users.
 Have you ever received a parking fine because you forgot to top up your ticket?
 Imagine if you’d received a push notification to remind you that there were ’15 minutes left’.
 Efficient push notifications have the potential to not only save a user time but save them money and stress as well.

 If you really want to be successful at app marketing you need to remember this golden rule: ‘If you don’t ask, you don’t get’.

 By that, I mean ‘self-segmentation’: asking users exactly what content they want to receive.
-Personalizing content in this way can lead to a 49% increase in app-use.
+Personalising content in this way can lead to a 49% increase in app use.

 Self-segmentation can be as simple as adding tick-boxes to the set-up stages of app installation.
 Giving users options allows them to choose a wide selection of topics or create an app experience focused around a niche interest.
 Based on this information, you can suggest content that you know is relevant and that your users will love.